-There are strong ethical grounds for asking people directly about the effect of actions intended to benefit them, but doing so involves finding credible ways to address potential response biases.
-The QuIP does this by arranging for qualitative data collection to take place with as little reference as possible to the specific activity being evaluated, and by giving equal weight to all possible drivers of change in possible domains of impact (such as increased food security or household income).
+There are strong ethical grounds for asking people directly about the effect of actions intended to benefit them but doing so involves finding credible ways to address potential response biases.
+The QuIP does this by arranging for qualitative data collection to take place with as little reference as possible to the specific activity being evaluated, and by giving equal weight to all possible drivers of change in possible domains of impact.
 This is achieved by working, where possible, with field researchers who are completely independent of the organisation responsible for the actions being evaluated.
 Indeed, where possible, field researchers are 'blindfolded' from knowing the identity of the organisation being evaluated, the details of project implementation and the theory of change behind its actions.
 Evidence collected from respondents takes the form of narrative statements about causal drivers of change in selected areas of their life.
 Another researcher, the analyst (who is not blindfolded), then analyses these statements using a standardised approach to coding which works backwards from reported outcomes and highlights whether the reasons given for change explicitly or implicitly confirm or undermine the causal theory underpinning the intervention (or are completely incidental to it).
 Where possible, this analysis can then be compared with observed changes and monitoring data on project activities, helping to build a more detailed picture of what has really changed and why.

 Even if potential response bias is absent, another potential limitation of self-reported evidence of impact is that it is restricted to what respondents actually know and what they regard as most important.
-Use of the QuIP does not depend on believing that respondents are all knowing, but that their experiences and opinions are valid and important.
+Use of the QuIP does not depend on believing that respondents are all-knowing, but that their experiences and opinions are insightful and important.
 It can be used alongside other forms of evidence to identify important cognitive gaps between different actors.
 For example, if project staff and intended beneficiaries do have widely contrasting perceptions then it is likely to be useful to know this.

 While the QuIP builds on many earlier ideas and experiments, it was formally developed in its current form through a three-year action research project between 2012 and 2015.
 This was referred to as the 'ART' (Assessing Rural Transformations) Project, led by researchers at the University of Bath, with research funding from the UK Government.
 The ART Project set out to design and pilot a credible way to assess the impact of development activities in the context of complex processes of rural transformation across Africa.
 It drew on various more established qualitative approaches, including contribution analysis, process tracing and realist evaluation.
 The latter half of this paper elaborates on the relationship between the QuIP, these and other impact assessment methods.
-Pilot studies were carried out with researchers in Malawi and Ethiopia, and in collaboration with three non-government development organisations: Self Help Africa, Farm Africa, and Evidence for Development.
-The subject of these studies were projects that aimed to strengthen rural livelihoods and food security at the individual, household and community level in the context of both rapid commercialisation and climate change.
-Since the end of the ART Project, an independent non-profit research organisation has been established to continue developing and disseminating the QuIP, and under the auspices of Bath Social & Development Research the QuIP has been used in a wide range of countries and contexts, including assessment of drivers of change experienced by organisations as well as individuals and households.
+Since the end of the ART Project, an independent non-profit research organisation has been established to continue developing and disseminating the QuIP, and under the auspices of Bath Social & Development Research the QuIP has been used in a wide range of countries and contexts.

-A comprehensive set of QuIP Guidelines is available as part of the 2019 QuIP casebook called 'Attributing Development Impact'.
-Both can be freely downloaded at www.bathsdr.org.
+A comprehensive set of QuIP Guidelines is available as part of the 2019 QuIP casebook called 'Attributing Development Impact' which can be freely downloaded at www.bathsdr.org.
 In addition, Bath Social & Development Research offers regular QuIP training courses, as well as consultancy services to undertake QuIP studies.

-2. QuIP Methodology
+QuIP Methodology